Peter de Chamier works for an international scientific and humanitarian foundation. He has a doctorate in history.

 Readers and writers might have separate agendas.
 Still, entertainment is something positive and deeply human.
 If others enjoy them, it is also my pleasure.

-Many authors write on the one hand for themselves, on the other hand and, first and foremost, they produce commercial entertainment for their publishers and readers.
+Many authors write on the one hand for themselves, on the other hand, and first and foremost, they produce commercial entertainment for their publishers and readers.
 In most cases, there is no direct feedback between writers and readers — although authors usually enjoy receiving encouragement, praise and advice.
 Unfortunately, there are also unfounded malicious criticisms, which can only be avoided by ignoring them.

 Then there are readers who cannot or do not want to distinguish a novel from reality in everyday life.
 For example, they accept many things in a spy novel as facts — even readers from 'educated' circles.